nyaruka/goflow/docs/md/sessions.md

 ## contact_urn_added

-Events will be created with the URN that should be added to the current contact.
+Events are created when a URN is added to a contact.

 <div class="output_event"><h3>Event</h3>```json
 {